 About the Author

 Johnny Wei-Bing Lin graduated from Stanford University with a B.S. in Mechanical Engineering and an M.S. in Civil Engineering-Water Resources.
 His Ph.D. is in Atmospheric Sciences from UCLA.
 He has chaired the American Meteorological Society (AMS)'s Python Symposiums and has taught or co-taught some of the AMS Python short courses.
-Currently, he is a Professor of Physics at North Park University in Chicago.
+Currently, he is a Senior Lecturer and Director of Undergraduate Computing Education in the Computing and Software Systems Division of the University of Washington Bothell and an Affiliate Professor of Physics and Engineering at North Park University in Chicago.

 Testimonial and Review